edwinspies/pufparser/README.md

 ./pufparser -f [filename] -i [request] or [alternative]

 [request] if the data was requested from the university website;

-[alternative] if the data was ürpvided in the alternative format e.g. by email
+[alternative] if the data was provided in the alternative format e.g. by email